Book a call with admissions

 What are the long-term side effects of Transcranial Magnetic Stimulation?

 TMS treatment comes with certain risk factors and side effects that are clearly disclosed.
-This information we provide is based on clinical trials from legitimate sources such as the National Institutes of Health (NIH) and the Food and Drug Administration (FDA).
+This information we provide is based on clinical trials from verified sources such as the National Institutes of Health (NIH) and the Food and Drug Administration (FDA).

 FACT: As a patient, you have the opportunity to report the adverse effects of TMS you might experience to the FDA through the Adverse Event Report system, which will be made public.